CERI Computer Network Facts (and some opinion)

 Return to Table of Contents

-8. Please don't waste paper.
+9. Please don't waste paper.
 Each house has one or more printers available.
-I can never remember the address of each house so I'll call them house 0-4 here.
+I can never remember the address of each house so I'll call them house 1-4 here.
 House 3 is the most westerly nearest to Zach Curlin.
 House 2 is the next house east to house 3.
 House 1 is next to house 2.
-House 0 is next to house 1 nearest the church property to the east.
 The long building in the rear where the library is located is house 4.
+The new MacOS doesn't like printers with names that being with numbers so mac network printer names are in parenthesis in the below table.
 The printers are:

 House 4